the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 "Cite this repository" automatically converts the `CITATION.cff` file to APA's and BibTex's format.
 ```

+(cm-citable-cff-available-tools)=
 ## Available tools (Abel and Faruk)

 Several tools exist to facilitate the creation and validation of `CITATION.cff` files, as well as the conversion to and from other formats.
 See the [table at the repository's specification](https://github.com/citation-file-format/citation-file-format#tools-to-work-with-citationcff-files-wrench) for a list of all known tools.

+<!--
 Below we list a few of the main ones.

-<!--
 ### cffinit

 The web application [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/) provides an interactive way of creating a `CITATION.cff` file online.